petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-8-headless-apis/using-headless-apis.md

 ## Conclusion

-Congratulations, you've completed Module 8: Headless APIs.
-Throughout this module, you've seen different use cases for using Headless APIs and how a company like Clarity might leverage them.
+Congratulations, you've completed *Module 8: Headless APIs*.
+Throughout this module, you've seen different use cases for using Headless APIs and how a company like Clarity can leverage them to migrate existing data.

-Let's move on to the next module where you'll delve into Liferay' search tools and capabilities.
+Next, let's explore how Clarity can leverage Liferay's search tools and capabilities to improve user experience.

 Up Next: [Module 9: Search](../module-9-search.md)